Jíbaro (Puerto Rico): Modern domestic use

 Since at least the 1920s the term "jíbaro" has had a more positive connotation in Puerto Rican culture, being now associated with a proud cultural heritage passed down to contemporary generations by the first brave settlers of the Puerto Rican interior mountains and countryside.
 However, the term occasionally also has a negative connotation.
 A jíbaro can mean someone who is considered ignorant or impressionable due to a lack of formal education, as are many country or "hillbilly" people of several other nations.
 Despite this negative connotation, the primary image is now that of a person representing the idea of a "traditional Puerto Rican": simple but hard-working, independent but prudently wise.
 Colloquially, the jíbaro imagery serves as a representation of the roots of the modern-day Puerto Rican people and symbolizes the strength of traditional values such as living simply and properly caring for the family and the homeland.

 In popular culture

 There are many songs about the Puerto Rican jíbaro or, more dearly, the jíbarito, the diminutive of jíbaro.
 Lamento Borincano by Rafael Hernández is one of them.
 Others are "Aguinaldo Jíbaro" by Los Pleneros de la 21 y El Quinteto Criollo, El Jíbarito Bruto (Seis Villarán) and Un Jíbaro Bueno, both by Chuito el de Bayamón (aka El Decano de los Cantores); Jíbarita de Mi Tierra by Andrés Jiménez, and Un Jíbaro en San Juan and Negando su Idioma, both by Odilio González.
+A Louis Moreau Gottschalk piano piece, Souvenir de Porto Rico, Opus 31 (written ca. 1857) is subtitled "Marche des Gibaros."